percona/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

    This option accepts a string argument that specifies the port to use when connecting to the database server with TCP/IP.
 It is passed to the :command:`mysql` child process.
 It is passed to the :command:`mysql` child process without alteration.
 See :command:`mysql --help` for details.

+.. option:: --defaults-group

+   This option accepts a string argument that specifies the group which should be read from the configuration file.
+This is needed if you use mysqld_multi.

 .. option:: --socket

    This option accepts a string argument that specifies the socket to use when connecting to the local database server with a UNIX domain socket.
 It is passed to the mysql child process without alteration.
 See :command:`mysql --help` for details.